DavidGomezToca/pexels-stream/README.md

 - **DESCRIPTION :**

-  Welcome to You Stream, your ultimate destination for streaming and sharing videos online.
-With a vast library of content spanning every genre imaginable, You Stream offers endless entertainment for users worldwide.
-Whether you're a creator looking to share your talents with the world or a viewer searching for the latest trending videos, You Stream has you covered.
+  Welcome to Pexels Stream, your ultimate destination for streaming and sharing videos online.
+With a vast library of content spanning every genre imaginable, Pexels Stream offers endless entertainment for users worldwide.
+Whether you're a creator looking to share your talents with the world or a viewer searching for the latest trending videos, Pexels Stream has you covered.
 Explore personalized recommendations, engage with your favorite creators, and discover new content to enjoy.
-Join our vibrant community today and start streaming on You Stream!
+Join our vibrant community today and start streaming on Pexels Stream!

 ---

 - **STACK :**

-  - **YOU STREAM** : `1.0.0`
+  - **PEXELS STREAM** : `1.1.0`
   - **FAKER** : `8.4.1`
   - **REACT** : `18.2.0`
   - **PEXELS** : `1.4.0`